AnkitJ393/seller-Rewards-Records/README.md

 ---

 Test-Cases
+To Run Test use Command: npm test or npx jest
 ![alt text](./public/images/Test-Cases.png)

 Hope you enjoy exploring this project! 🎉 If you have any questions or suggestions, feel free to reach out. 🤝